A quick introduction

 After all this, it’s worth mentioning that when the system runs GameCube games, none of the mentioned encryption methods are used.
 Instead, Starlet will only check that the game only accesses its designated memory locations.
 This is because 1/4 of GDDR3 RAM is allocated to simulate old ARAM.

 Let’s start with AES keys, the algorithm may be hard to crack, but if the keys are extracted somehow (especially the common key), that layer of security would be instantly nullified.
 Thus, the main challenge is how to extract them.

-Well, a group of hackers called Team Twiizers found out that the lack of signatures on Gamecube mode may be a promising attack surface, and not only they discovered that 3/4 of that GDDR3 RAM were not cleared after running a GC program, but they also found out that by bridging some address points on the motherboard (using a pair of tweezers, nonetheless) they could swap the selected banks of GDDR3 RAM, allowing to access restricted areas.
+Well, a group of hackers called Team Twiizers found out that the lack of signatures on GameCube mode may be a promising attack surface .
+They not only discovered that 3/4 of that GDDR3 RAM were not cleared after running a GC program, but also that by bridging some address points on the motherboard (using a pair of tweezers, nonetheless) they could swap the selected banks of GDDR3 RAM, allowing access to restricted areas.
 Lo and behold, the AES keys were found residing in there.

 Let’s not forget that this only allows to decrypt the ‘first layer’ of security, but in order to execute unsigned programs (Homebrew), RSA has to be cracked too.
 Unfortunately, this can be computationally impossible… Unless there are flaws in its implementation.
 Well, Team Twizzers didn’t stop there so they started reversing how IOS was coded, focusing on its signature verification functions.